wenzhaojia2000/wenzhaojia2000/README.md

 $ commitsMade yesterday
 ```

-And this on an arbitary date:
+And this on an arbitrary date:
 ```sh
 $ commitsMade 2024-08-02
 ```